Nightwolf: Mortal Kombat games

-Other media
+Other media and merchandise

-Nightwolf is a main character in the 1996 cartoon series Mortal Kombat: Defenders of the Realm, voiced by Tod Thawley.
+Nightwolf is a major character in the 1996 cartoon series Mortal Kombat: Defenders of the Realm, voiced by Tod Thawley.
 He serves to offer spiritual and technical help to the Earthrealm warriors and is depicted as having expertise in computer technology.
 He has a pet wolf named Kiva who could merge with Nightwolf to increase his power.

-Nightwolf briefly appeared in the 1997 film Mortal Kombat: Annihilation, and was played by Native American rapper and actor Litefoot.

-Nightwolf breifly appeared in a flashback as one of the film's version of a Revenant in the 2022 film Mortal Kombat Legends: Snow Blind.
+He briefly appeared in the 1997 film Mortal Kombat Annihilation, and was played by Native American rapper and actor Litefoot.
+He also briefly appears in a flashback as a revenant in the 2022 animated film Mortal Kombat Legends: Snow Blind.
+An action figure of Nightwolf was released by Jazwares in July 2012.
+It came in two versions, 4-inch and 6-inch.
+In July 2022, a figure based on his Mortal Kombat 11 appearance was released by MacFarlane Toys.